jacksonlevine/small-lambda-calc-interpreted-lang/README.md

 ### An Explanation:

-Everything in this language is a function call structured as:
+Almost everything in this language is a function call structured as:

-`func arg1 arg2 arg3` (there can be infinitely many args.
-The func name is just what is at offset 0 in the vector.)
+`func arg1 arg2 arg3`

 Parentheses are used to nest other functions that will be recursively evaluated from deepest to shallowest.